TheMiniDriver/replit/game-of-life/docs/game-of-life.md

 }
 ```

 This function draws the cell at the given `row` and `col` of our matrix model.
 The function `drawRect` is a Kaboom function that draws a rectangle to the canvas.
 We use the constant `CELL_SIZE` to determine the width and height of each cell in pixels.
 The position on the canvas is set by mutiplying the row and height by the cell size, using the `vec2` structure.
-A [`vec2`](link) is Kaboom's two-dimensional vector.
-Tthe color is set to a classic blueish color (google "Cornflower blue").
+A [`vec2`](https://kaboomjs.com/#vec2) is Kaboom's two-dimensional vector.
+The color is set to a classic blueish color (google "Cornflower blue").
 We use the `fill` property to instruct Kaboom to fill the whole rectangle with the color.

 We need one other helper function to draw the grid over the cells, so we can more easily see individual cells.
 Add the following code to the `game` scene: